ethereum/EIPs/EIPS/eip-xxxx.md

 These new properties are used along the the existing ones, i.e., `types`, `primaryType`, `domain`, and `message`.

-The data returned in response to the request MAY be of any size, and in the absence of `signingDomains` it MUST be treated opaquely as the type of the signature is not known.
+The signature returned in response to the request MAY be of any size, and in the absence of `signingDomains` it MUST be treated opaquely as the type of the signature is not known.

 ### `signingDomains`